FTR Now

 There are also a number of questions raised by the wording of Bill C-228, such as whether it applies to multi-employer pension plans and jointly sponsored pension plans, and the requirement to contribute Additional Amounts calculated under the federal PBSA when the plan is registered in another jurisdiction where special payments are calculated differently.
 It is also unclear why, if a plan is fully funded on a solvency basis but not on a going concern basis, the going concern deficit would be given priority.
 Regulations are expected and may clarify some of these outstanding questions.

-Should you have any questions or require further information, please contact any member of Hicks Morley’s Pension, Benefits and Executive Compensation Group.
+Should you have any questions or require further information, please contact any member of Hicks Morley’s Pensions, Benefits and Compensation Group.

 This post has been updated from its earlier version